-LPBW: Audrey And Jeremy Roloff Face ‘Dilemma’ With Baby Ember Jean
+‘LPBW’: Audrey And Jeremy Roloff Face ‘Dilemma’ With Baby Ember Jean

-This early, Jeremy and Audrey Roloff are facing a few “problems” with baby Ember Jean but these “dilemmas” are the kind that most new parents don’t want to go away.
+Early on into their parenthood journey, Jeremy and Audrey Roloff are facing a few “problems” with baby Ember Jean, but these “dilemmas” are the kind that most new parents don’t want to go away.

-Just recently, Jeremy took to Facebook to seek advice for ‘a friend.’
-Apparently, that ‘friend’ of his is having a hard time refraining from kissing his baby.
+Just recently, Jeremy took to Facebook to seek advice for “a friend.”
+Apparently, that “friend” of his is having a hard time refraining from kissing his baby.

 “Um okay.
 How do you stop kissing your baby?
 Asking for a friend…”

 Fans of the 27-year-old Little People, Big World star immediately flooded his Facebook post with tons of advice.
-In fact, as of this writing, the post has garnered a little over 600 comments to go with more than 5,000 Facebook Likes.
+In fact, as of this writing, the post has garnered a little over 600 comments to go with more than 5,000 Facebook likes.

 Of course, Jeremy was jokingly called out for pretending to be asking advice for a friend.
 Some thought the “friend” was actually his wife Audrey.